 Scope

-• to save more time by automating repeated tasks.
+• Save time by automating repeated tasks.

 Introduction